How Can We Help?

 Full 3D

-The far field is calculated in angular ranges that cover the entire 3D space, which allows us to obtain 3D radiation lobes.
+The far field is calculated in angular ranges that cover the entire 3D space, allowing you to obtain 3D radiation lobes.
 The steps for the Theta (zenith) and Phi (azimuth) angles can be set in the Theta [deg] and Phi [deg] boxes.

 Vertical